andyjessop/crux/README.md

-# `ll-cool-app`
+# `crux`

-`ll-cool-app` is the framework for long-lived code.
+`crux` is the framework for long-lived code.

 The core concept is that you shouldn't be locked-into a single framework that determines the structure of your code and makes it difficult to change.
-Instead, the majority of your code should be framework-agnostic, and should be able to simply plug-in to a minimal core. `ll-cool-app` is that core.
+Instead, the majority of your code should be framework-agnostic, written in the language of your domain, and should be able to simply plug-in to a minimal core. `crux` is that core.

-`ll-cool-app` supports "micro-frontends", enabling large codebases to be split into smaller, more manageable, components.
+`crux` supports "micro-frontends", enabling large codebases to be split into smaller, more manageable, components.
 Small teams can work independently, allowing them to add code and deploy independently, focussing only on the parts of the site that are relevant to them.

-`ll-cool-app` enables you to transition to a separate framework without doing a complete re-write of the code.
-Apps written in a single framework, and built around that framework, are essentially technical debt because the amount of work required to move off that framework at some point grows with every line of code added. `ll-cool-app` encourages you to write code that doesn't rely on a framework and so can be more easily transitioned to a different framework as your business requirements dictate.
+`crux` enables you to transition to a separate framework without doing a complete re-write of the code.
+Apps written in a single framework, and built around that framework, are essentially technical debt because the amount of work required to move off that framework at some point grows with every line of code added. `crux` encourages you to write code that doesn't rely on a framework and so can be more easily transitioned to a different framework as your business requirements dictate.

-In summary, `ll-cool-app`:
+In summary, `crux`:

 - is a web-app framework for the browser
 - promotes highly-decoupled and long-lived code